What is a spider telangiectasis?

-Spider telangiectasis (plural telangiectases) is composed of dilated blood vessels.
-It is clinically characterised by its spider-like appearance.
-It is given that name because it has a central red papule (the body of the spider) from which fine red lines (the spider legs) extend radially.
-An alternative explanation for the name explains that the red lines form a spider web-like network.
-Other names are spider angioma (a misnomer, because it is not a proliferative disorder), spider naevus and naevus araneus.
+A spider telangiectasis (plural: telangiectases) is composed of dilated blood vessels, and is clinically characterised by its spider-like appearance.
+It is given that name because it has a central red papule (the body of the 'spider') from which fine red lines (the spider legs) extend radially.
+An alternative explanation for the name explains that the red lines form a spider-like network.
+Other names for spider telangiectasis are spider angioma (a misnomer), spider naevus and naevus araneus.

-Solitary spider telangiectasis is common in children and adults, affecting 10–15% of the population.
-Although they can affect people of any race, they are more easily seen in fair skin compared to skin of colour.
-Multiple spider telangiectases arise most frequently in pregnancy, in women taking a combined oral contraceptive pill, in patients with liver disease (particularly cirrhosis due to alcohol abuse), and in those with thyrotoxicosis.
+A solitary spider telangiectasis is common in children and adults, affecting 10–15% of the population.
+Although they can affect people of any race, spider telangiectases are more easily seen in fair skin compared to skin of colour.
+Multiple spider telangiectases arise most frequently in pregnancy, in women taking a combined oral contraceptive pill, in patients with liver disease (particularly, in cirrhosis due to alcohol abuse), and in those with thyrotoxicosis.

-Spider telangiectasis may arise spontaneously or may be induced by circulating oestrogen (which is increased in pregnancy, women taking combined oral contraceptives, and in liver disease).
+Spider telangiectasis may arise spontaneously or may be induced by circulating oestrogen, which is increased in pregnancy, women taking combined oral contraceptives, and in those with liver disease.
 Various vascular endothelial growth factors may be involved.

-What are the clinical features of spider telangiectasis?
+What are the clinical features of a spider telangiectasis?

-Spider telangiectases are often located on the face, neck and upper chest (which has been postulated to relate to the distribution of a large vein draining the heart, the superior vena cava).
-They may also occur on the hands, arms or other sites.
-They vary in size and number, tending to be larger and more numerous in people with severe liver disease (when other cutaneous signs of liver disease may be present such as palmar erythema, leukonychia and jaundice).
+Spider telangiectases are often located on the face, neck, and upper chest (this has been postulated to relate to the distribution of a large vein draining the heart, the superior vena cava).
+Spider telangiectases may also occur on the hands, arms, or other sites.
+Spider telangiectases vary in size and number, tending to be larger and more numerous in people with severe liver disease when other cutaneous signs of liver disease may be present such as palmar erythema, leukonychia, and jaundice.
 A central dilated arteriole may be present without radial capillaries, and the capillaries may vary in diameter, length, and number.
 They can also be star-shaped.

 The lesions may briefly bleed on trauma but otherwise do not cause any symptoms or complications.